andersbogsnes/pydata-london-2025-hands-on-apache-iceberg/README.md

 ## Prerequisites
 You will need Docker and Docker Compose installed, as we will be running a number of containers for the various backing services we need.
 Once the data and images are downloaded, there is no further internet access required - the material itself is 100% offline.
+To run all the containers, you will need a decent amount of RAM.
+Most Non-linux Docker engines limit the amount of RAM available to containers, so you will need to adjust your Docker settings accordingly.

 ### Linux
 See https://docs.docker.com/engine/install/ and https://docs.docker.com/compose/install/

+Linux users do not need to adjust Docker settings for memory consumption since docker is running natively.

 ### Windows
 See https://docs.docker.com/desktop/

+For changing memory settings, see https://docs.docker.com/desktop/settings-and-maintenance/settings/#resources

 ### MacOS
 I recommend Orbstack:
 See https://orbstack.dev/

+For changing memory settings, see https://docs.orbstack.dev/settings#memory-limit to set the memory limit.

 With Docker and Docker Compose installed, run the following which will start the required services